 the charging rate of the charging station

-86 x 0.8 / 7.2 = 8.9 hours
+80 x 0.8 / 7.2 = 8.9 hours

-86 x 0.8 / 25 = 2.8 hours
+80 x 0.8 / 50 = 1.3 hours

 Yes.
 A combined RFID / credit card reader is a standard feature on some of our charging stations and optional on all of the others.

-All of our charging stations support Ethernet network connection.
+Many of our charging stations support Ethernet network connection.
 3G/4G and/or Wi-Fi are available as options.

 Contact a sales representative for vehicle price ranges.

+Federal funding through several major programs can provide significant relief when purchasing electric commercial vehicles.
+Funding incentives also exist in some US states and localities.
 Contact our voucher and incentive experts for more information on funding available in your area.